awaescher/FluentTransitions/README.md

 &copy; 2009 Richard S. Shepherd.

 2020-10-07 Andreas Wäscher
-- Updated the solution and the code to .NET Core 3.1 and .NET Framework 4.8
+- Migrated to .NET Core 3.1 and .NET Framework 4.8
-- Updated namespaces and class names to meet modern code standards
+- Updated namespaces, class names and the code itself to meet modern code standards
 - Switched from "dot-net-transitions" to "SharpTransitions"

 2015-07-16 Uwe Keim